-Emergency Leave (AFSCME employees only)
+Emergency Leave/PersonalLeave(AFSCME employees only)

-Full-time AFSCME employees are allowed two emergency days each fiscal year not to cumulative.
+Full-time AFSCME employees are allowed three emergency days each fiscal year, not to accumulate.
 Emergencies for this type of leave are defined as those unforeseen situations which require the employee's immediate attention, and cannot be attended to outside of work hours.
-Please refer to the applicable comprehensive agreement for further detail.
-Leave requests will be considered on their individual merits for approval by your immediate supervisor.
+Employees should refer to the applicable comprehensive agreement for further detail (Article XIII;D;4).
+Leave requests will be considered on their individual merits for approval by the employee's immediate supervisor.

-Jury Duty.
+Jury Duty

 When an employee is summoned for jury duty, the District does not automatically deduct vacation, emergency or personal leave.
+The District employee must submit their jury duty leave in NovaTime.
 The District will continue to pay an employee for days missed on jury duty.
-However, an employee is required to reimburse the District for the amount the County pays a juror for service, minus mileage.
-In addition, the employee must submit proof of jury attendance provided by the court (see SharePoint for complete guidelines related to employee jury duty.)
+However, an employee is required to reimburse the District for the amount the County pays a juror for service, minus mileage as well as submit proof of jury attendance provided by the court.
+Complete guidelines can be found on @DMPS at https://livedmpsk12ia.sharepoint.com/sites/resources/BusinessAndFinanceDocuments/Jury%20Duty%20Information%202016.pdf#search=jury%20duty.